PICT

 I have full confidence in Lindsay’s professionalism, her knowledge and application of the model, and in her character.

 She knows the way out when you feel stuck; she has not been intimidated by my knowledge of PICT and as an insightful listener, she has guided me without speaking down to me.
-She has been honest with me, and has treated me with respect, fairly in deeds as well as words.”
+She is honest with me, and has treated me with respect, fairly in deeds as well as words.”

 – Penny Parks